Skip to content

 Of the fourteen principles, three have direct implications for data lineage.
 None of them use the word "lineage."
 All of them describe capabilities that are practically impossible without it.

-Principle 3: Accuracy and Integrity
+Principle 3: accuracy and integrity

 "A bank should be able to generate accurate and reliable risk data to meet normal and stress/crisis reporting accuracy requirements.
 Data should be aggregated on a largely automated basis so as to minimise the probability of errors."

-The principle also calls for "automated aggregation" — which means the transformation pipeline itself needs to be documented, versioned, and auditable.
+The principle also calls for "automated aggregation," which means the transformation pipeline itself needs to be documented, versioned, and auditable.

-Principle 4: Completeness
+Principle 4: completeness

 "A bank should be able to capture and aggregate all material risk data across the banking group.
 Data should be available by business line, legal entity, asset type, industry, region and other groupings."